-UNLIKELY This is unlikely to happen or recur due to control measures and process in place to prevent a reoccurrence.
+UNLIKELY This is unlikely to happen or recur due to control measures and measures in place to prevent a reoccurrence.

-POSSIBLE This may happen but it is not a persistent issue and there are measures in confidence in the provider's ability to care for people safety.
+POSSIBLE This may happen but it is not a persistent issue and there are

-ALMOST This will probably happen/recur frequently.
-This could be due to a

-CERTAIN breakdown in processes or serious concerns about control measures, loss of
+ALMOST CERTAIN This will probably happen/recur frequently.
+This could be due to a breakdown in processes or serious concerns about control measures, loss of confidence in the provider's ability to care for people safety.